wesen/claude-artifact-runner/README.md

 If you want to create a multi-page application, you can follow these steps:

 1. Follow the previous section's steps.
-2. Generate more Artifacts using Claude and download them to the `src/artifacts/` directory.
+2. Generate more Artifacts using Claude and add them to your application using either method:
+   - Use the Paste feature to add new artifacts directly via the web interface
+   - Download them to the `src/artifacts/` directory manually
-5. Give each file it a unique name, such as `your-component.tsx`.
-Each component you add will be a new page accessible at `http://localhost:5173/your-component-name` (without the `.tsx` extension).
+3. Each artifact you add will be a new page accessible at `http://localhost:5173/your-component-name` (without the `.tsx` extension).
+4. Use the dashboard at `/home` to view and navigate between all your artifacts.
-6. If you have `npm run dev` running in the background, the new pages will be ready to display immediately.
+5. If you have `npm run dev` running in the background, the new pages will be ready to display immediately.
 If a page is already open when being updated, it will refresh automatically.
-7. You can link Artifacts to each other to build a multi-page application.
+6. You can link Artifacts to each other to build a multi-page application.
    > **It's easy:** on each Artifact page, just add links that navigate to the other Artifacts, by specifying their names without the `.tsx` extension.
    E.g. `<a href="my-component">Go to My Component</a>`
-8. You can also use the `useNavigate` hook to navigate to a specific page.
+7. You can also use the `useNavigate` hook to navigate to a specific page.
-9. Finally, to create a release build and publish your finished application, follow the instructions further below.
+8. Finally, to create a release build and publish your finished application, follow the instructions further below.

 ## Developing a more complex application